 - Panel zip access to the main compartment with lockable zipper

 Other stuff we use for traveling

-These three are my staple pieces of luggage:
+The three of them are my staple pieces of luggage.

 My partner uses an Osprey Packs Porter 30 Travel Backpack, Black, One Size (formerly called Porter 46) + LowePro Fastpack 350 for his photo equipment and laptop.
 He fits all his stuff in these two: